sergeych/mp_stools/README.md

 All platforms (macosX64, macosArm64, iosX64, iosArm64, iosSimulatorArm64,
 linuxX6, mingwX64, JVM, JS, wasmJS), in the same way:

-- `Stirng.sprintf` - something like C `sprinf` or JVM `String.format` but with more features and multiplatform
+- `String.sprintf` - something like C `sprinf` or JVM `String.format` but with more features and multiplatform

 - base64: `ByteArray.encodeToBase64()`, `ByteArray.encodeToBase64Compact()`, `String.decodeBase64()`
   and `ByteArray.decodeBase64Compact()`.
 Also, URL-friendly forms: `ByteArray.encodeToBase64Url`